kavimaluskam/blog/README.md

 This project is early in development and we are interested in creating an even more extensible experience, and increased out-of-box functionality, including:

-- Data sources such as Prismic, Sanity, Contentful, Netlify CMS, and others
 - Built in search with Algolia or similar
 - Tags, categories, and more
 - More theme variations